The Silken Affair

 The Silken Affair is a 1956 British romantic comedy film directed by Roy Kellino and starring David Niven, Geneviève Page, Wilfrid Hyde-White, Joan Sims, Irene Handl and Ronald Squire.
+It was written by Robert Lewis Taylor from a story by John McCarten.

+Plot

-The screenplay concerns an accountant who is creative with his firm's books and uses the money to fund a romantic spree.
+Aan accountant is creative with his firm's books and uses the money to fund a romantic spree.